salesforce/pemts/README.md

 A Java trust store is an instance of KeyStore which only contains certificates.
 There are various types of [KeyStore](https://docs.oracle.com/en/java/javase/11/docs/specs/security/standard-names.html#keystore-types) implementations.
 For example JCEKS, JKS, PKCS11 implementations are bundled with JDK.
-Unfortunately neither one is FIPS compliant and you have to use a thirdparty implementation such as BCFKS to be FIPS compliant.
-You might end up having to configure your JVM with different format files for each environments.
+Unfortunately none of these implementations are FIPS compliant and you have to use a thirdparty implementation such as BCFKS to be FIPS compliant.
+You might end up having to configure your JVM with different format files for each environment.

 ## Solution